 Summer evenings spent in Rome’s Jewish Quarter are like no other; travellers flock here to indulge in the renowned Roman-Jewish cuisine (including the legendary fried artichokes) and dine al fresco beside spectacular Ancient Roman ruins, as the sun sets over the city.
-But, as Micaela Pavoncello, art historian and founder of tour company Jewish Roma, explains, this area of Rome is much more than a picture-perfect backdrop.
-“The Jewish Quarter is more than artichokes.
+But, as Micaela Pavoncello, art historian and founder of tour company Jewish Roma, explains, “The Jewish Quarter is more than artichokes.
 It’s not just chic – it’s historical.
 If these cobbles could talk… what stories!”

 Rome’s Jewish community has maintained a continuous presence in the city since 139 BC, when ambassadors from the region of modern Israel came to broker an alliance with the Roman Republic.
 Whereas other Western Jewish communities were built and destroyed, the one here has always remained in the city, explains Rabbi Di Segni.
 “It means that we are rooted in this country and this place.”